Even her name hints at controversy, for it was an unusual choice in a highly religious era. The only person in the Bible who is

 Amsterdam with the governor.
 By 1656 he was of Hempstead, where he was a magistrate, delegate and justice of the peace.

-1645-6 In 1738 Henry Gardner, son of Herodias and George, estimated his age at about 93, giving him a birth year
+1645-6: In 1738 Henry Gardner, son of Herodias and George, estimated his age at about 93, giving him a birth year near

-near 1645.
+1645.
 He may have been named after Sir Henry Vane.
-That charismatic young man had just been replaced as
+That charismatic young man had just been replaced as Massachusetts’

-Massachusetts’ governor by the Puritan John Winthrop when Herodias and John Hicks came to Boston.
-Vane returned to
+governor by the Puritan John Winthrop when Herodias and John Hicks came to Boston.
+Vane returned to England a couple

 [land where animals were kept at night] from Stanton.